lambdamikel/GenEd/README.md

 paper](https://www.michael-wessel.info/papers/vl96.pdf), and on [my homepage](https://www.michael-wessel.info/gened.html).

+*Please note that this was my first complex Common Lisp / CLIM program, so the code is not very good, and my Lisp programming capabilities have matured and advanced considerably since these early days.*

 The original Gened was developed with Allegro Common Lisp CLIM 2, running on Sun (Classic, IPX and Sun-01) workstations.
 This pictures are showing the original version; admittedly, the ACL version of CLIM